YouTubeATP/AnsonBot/dashboard/public/terms.md

 2. By use of the uniform resource locator (Web address) being linked to; or
 3. By use of any other description of our Web site or material being linked to that makes sense within the context and format of content on the linking party's site.

-No use of {{botName}} Dashboard’s logo or other artwork will be allowed for linking absent a trademark license agreement.
+No use of the Musical Dashboard’s logo or other artwork will be allowed for linking absent a trademark license agreement.

 ## Iframes